heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 ## Conclusion
 If you read this far, thanks!
-Hope you learned something, let me know if you and any questions or comments.
+Hope you learned something, let me know if you have any questions or comments.

 The full code for this post is available in a [Gist](https://gist.github.com/heathhenley/7ecf13aec81eb09399d204e240306e00).